FSE100Capstone/DeVILSona-docs/docs/user-guide/interview-issues.md

 ### 3. Restart the game if AI responses are missing

-If you can speak but do not hear AI responses, fully exit the game and restart it.
+If you can speak but do not hear AI responses, see Lip-Sync, or subtitles displaying text above Mike, fully exit the game and restart it.
 In some cases, restarting the application can restore audio behavior.

 This can help in both:
 - the **desktop application version through Meta Quest Link**